Kung Pao Chicken

 When you add all of that up, you end up with a convincing argument to make Chinese food at home too!

-Kung Pao Chicken is one of the most popular takeout dishes of all, and basically it’s just a stir fry.
+Kung Pao Chicken is one of the most popular takeout dishes of all, and basically it’s just a stir fry, like a classic Chicken Stir Fry or Ground Pork Stir Fry.
 It involves stir frying different ingredients in batches, then bringing everything together at the end with a sauce.

 It’s one of the healthier Chinese recipes, which is a feat because a lot of Chinese foods are fried or very sweet.
 Not the case here!